stratoxjs/StratoxTailwind/README.md

 # Stratox Tailwind CSS
-Stratox Tailwind is a lightweight design system that makes programming in CSS and HTML enjoyable while optimizing both.
-It keeps the code minimal by loading only the necessary Tailwind styles and semantical design system classes.
-The system includes normalizations, typography, wrappers, forms, cards, spacing classes, and more, all tied to media queries for a seamless, responsive design across all devices.
+**Stratox Tailwind** is a design system designed to make working with CSS and HTML both enjoyable and efficient.
+Built on top of Tailwind CSS, it combines the flexibility of a utility-first approach with a carefully organized layered structure.
+This layered system keeps the code minimal by loading only the Tailwind styles and semantic design system classes that your project actually uses.
+Here's how it's structured:

-The Stratox Tailwind design system uses rem units in CSS, just like Tailwind, for scalability.
-However, it simplifies their usage by converting rem units to an intuitive scale: 2.5 rem equals 25 pixels, and .mb-40 represents 40 pixels if **enabled**.
-This makes achieving pixel-perfect designs effortless for developers without the need for calculations, ensuring consistency for both developers and designers.
+## Layered CSS Approach

+1. **Base**
+   We apply some basic styles to raw HTML elements—things like default typography rules for headings and paragraphs, or default styling for form elements (`input`, `textarea`, etc.).
+This creates a consistent foundation across the site.

+2. **Layout**
+   We use layout classes for high-level page structure.
+Classes like `.wrapper` or `.container` help define the overall layout without tying themselves to a specific component.

+3. **Components**
+   We adopt BEM (Block–Element–Modifier) to name our UI building blocks.
+Examples might include `.card` for a generic card component or `.button` for various button styles.
+BEM helps us keep things predictable and ensures each component stays self-contained.

+4. **Utilities**
+   We rely heavily on Tailwind’s utility classes here.
+These are single-purpose helpers—like `.text-center` or `.float-right`—and we sometimes add custom utilities if needed.
+Tailwind itself is configured to remove anything you don’t use in production, so your final CSS stays lean.

+## Tailwind Integration

+Our Tailwind plugin is set up so it only includes the parts of Startox that your project actually needs.
+If you never use a form, for example, the form-related styles won’t appear in your production CSS.

 ### [See all the elements here](https://wazabii.se/stratox-tailwind/)